 Using local brands and ingredients can make these drinks feel even more special.
-Check out these local distilleries and food shops for inspiration.
 And don’t forget that if you’re more of a beer or wine drinker, Door County has plenty of local options for those as well.

 August and September in Door County are cherry-harvest time, which means everywhere you look you’ll find cherry-flavored food, from restaurant menus to drink lists to farmers markets and specialty food shops.
 Get a big, bold taste of the cherry-mania with this ruby-colored drink.

 - Combine 2 ounces of local vodka, ½ ounce of fresh cherry juice, and a splash of Triple Sec in a cocktail shaker.
 Shake vigorously.

 - Pour into a chilled martini glass and garnish with fresh cherries or a lime wedge.

 Golf Season: The Jon Daly

 After a hot day on the links, there’s nothing like the timeless combination of lemonade and iced tea to cool down, made even more refreshing and restoring with vodka.
 The drink is playfully named for the professional golfer, John Daly, who was known to enjoy a cocktail or two both on and off the course.

 Without the vodka, this drink is just as refreshing and also named for a golfer—Arnold Palmer—who was known less for his imbibing and more for his cheery disposition.

 - Fill a highball glass with ice and 1.5 ounces of high-quality vodka.